xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-DATA.LABEL   Assigns text labels to point on a chart
+DATA.LABEL&nbsp;&nbsp;&nbsp;Assigns text labels to point on a chart

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

 Return to [top](#A)